Internship in Asset Management

 • Assessment

-A final report to be written in groups of 3-4 people.
+The final report must be written in groups of 3-4 people.
+The language of report must be English.
 In the report students should reflect on their learning and new perspectives gained throughout the course and compare it with their groupmates’ experiences.
 Note: report should not expose potentially confidential matters of the employers.

-The final report is submitted online via WISEflow.
-The final report must be presented in front of all course participants and representatives from the partner companies at the 1-day closing session in September 2023.
+The final report must be presented in front of all course participants and representatives from the partner companies during a 1-day closing session in September 2024.

 • Grading Scale